 UPnP (Universal Plug and Play) is a network protocol that allows apps and devices to open and close ports automatically in order to connect with each other.
 UPnP requires zero configuration — you can add a new device to your network and have it automatically connect with your other devices.

 UPnP is a way to make port forwarding automated and easier than a manual process.
 For example, if you want to connect a printer to everyone in your household without UPnP, you would need to connect the printer to every single device.
 UPnP automates this.

 Zero-configuration means that none of the devices on your network need manual configuration to discover a new device.
 UPnP-enabled devices can automatically join a network, obtain an IP address, and find and connect to other devices on your network, making it very convenient.

 UPnP can be used in several ways to achieve a better online experience.

 UPnP uses four common networking standards (TCP/IP, HTTP, XML, and SOAP) to automatically open and shut ports.
 UPnP uses a client-server model, in which control points, or clients, search for UPnP servers, or devices.
 The UPnP process consists of six main steps.

 Originally, UPnP was only supposed to work on the LAN level, meaning that only devices on your network could connect to each other.
 However, many router manufacturers now enable UPnP by default, making them discoverable from the WAN, which leads to many security issues.

-UPnP doesn’t use authentication or authorization (only some devices), assuming that devices trying to connect to it are trustworthy and come from your local network.
+UPnP doesn’t use authentication or authorization for most devices, assuming that devices trying to connect to it are trustworthy and come from your local network.
 This means that hackers can find backdoors to your network.
 For example, they can discover your router on the wider net and then pretend to be an Xbox.
 They will send a UPnP request to your router and the router will open the port – no questions asked.

 Once the hacker gets a presence on the network, they can: